-Chances are, if these forklifts were properly inspected prior to being used, these injuries wouldn’t even happen.
+Chances are, if these forklifts were properly inspected before being used, these injuries wouldn’t even happen.

-Forklifts must be examined at lease daily before being placed in service.
+Forklifts must be examined at least daily before being placed in service.
 Any forklift used on a round-the-clock basis needs to be inspected before each shift, as well, per OSHA

 29 CFR 1910.178(g)(7), f.

 Before starting a forklift, it’s critically important to perform two inspections: pre-operation and operational inspections.

 If you’re the forklift operator, it’s your responsibility to conduct a pre-start visual check with the key off and then perform an operational check with the engine running.
 If the forklift is not in safe operating mode, it should be placed in service.